PrivateSky/tutorial-workspace/README.md

 $ npm run build-all
 ```

-After all this steps are done, you can access the application by going to [http://localhost:8080/tutorial/loader/](http://localhost:8080/tutorial/loader/)
+After all this steps are done, you can access the tutorial application by going to [http://localhost:8080/tutorial/loader/](http://localhost:8080/tutorial/loader/)

 ## Hello World!
 DSU Tutorial